hack101/LearnToCode-Science-Literacy-Week/README.md

 ## Resources

 ### Tutorials
 * [CodeCademy](https://www.codecademy.com/lrn/python): Great for a first time programmer!
-Covers all the concepts in this tutorial and everything this tutorial left out with plenty of practice excercies.
+Covers all the concepts in this tutorial and everything this tutorial left out with plenty of practice exercises.
 * [LearnPython](http://www.learnpython.org/): A little less explanation than CodeCademy.
 If this tutorial seemed slow to you then this is the place to go!

 Both the above have links to resources for other languages as well!
 If you enjoyed this tutorial, I highly suggest you check out one of the tutorials above!
 There are a couple important things I left out since I didn't have time.

 ### Other
-* [Excercies](http://www.cplusplus.com/forum/articles/12974/): This is a blog post from a C++ community about excercies to get practice coding, once you're comfortable with all the material we touched on today.
-Even though it was written for C++, they're great excercies for all languages.
+* [Exercises](http://www.cplusplus.com/forum/articles/12974/): This is a blog post from a C++ community about exercises to get practice coding, once you're comfortable with all the material we touched on today.
+Even though it was written for C++, they're great exercises for all languages.
 * [HackMcGill](https://www.facebook.com/groups/hackmcgill/): A computer science community at McGill, we host events and tutorials.
 This is a great place to go if you're looking to learn more about the computer science community or get involved.
 * [Hack101](https://github.com/hack101): Once you are comfortable with programming, and want to put your skills to use, we have two tutorial series here!
 One on web programming (in Python) and one on Android programming (Java).
 Stay tuned in the HackMcGill group in case we hold these tutorials again.
 * Me: If you don't want to post in the HackMcGill group, feel free to ask me any questions!
 You can find me on facebook (Amiel Kollek) or shoot me an email at [amiel.kollek@mail.mcgill.ca](mailto:amiel.kollek@mail.mcgill.ca).
 I'm always happy to suggest resources or answer questions about programming.